 therefore more expensive.
 Additionally travel between almost all the islands must be done by flights and not boats adding to costs.
 The isolation makes it very expensive to import everything.
 Cars, boats, building materials, food, drinks and all everyday living items must be imported into the islands.
 Very little is manufactured in Tahiti so most items are brought in by plane or boat.

 2. Political Affiliation – French Polynesia is a territory of France and follow French laws.
-Therefore it is not a third world country like many other island destinations.
+Therefore it is not like a developing nation such as many other island destinations.
 They have high taxes, strict labour laws, excellent medical care, a good education system and a social support network.
 All this costs money – especially when they operate with a small population base and in an isolated part of the world.

 3. Exclusivity – Tahiti is a very exclusive destination.
-The size and number of hotels and even tour operators for excursions is very regulated.
-For example no hotel in Bora Bora can have more than 100 overwater bungalows.
+The size and number of hotels and even tour operators for excursions are very regulated.
+For example, no hotel in Bora Bora can have more than 100 overwater bungalows.
 You compare this to Mexico where most

-newly built hotels have over 1000 room per resort!
-Supply and demand naturally drives the pricing up.
+newly built hotels have over 1000 rooms per resort!
+Supply and demand naturally drive the pricing up.
 However, this also creates an atmosphere of privacy and relaxed nature in Tahiti which mirrors the soft warm nature of the locals themselves.

 Did you know the MGM Hotel in Las Vegas has more rooms than all of the hotels on all 118 islands in French Polynesia have added up together?
 And that Hawaii gets more visitors in 1 week than Tahiti gets in a whole year?

-Overall the isolation, culture and uniqueness of the islands creates a feeling and experience that can’t be replicated.
-So as my Facebook follower asked “why is it such a rip off?”
-I answer, Yes the islands comes with a price tag…but as people who have been will agree – it is well worth a visit and the memories that last forever are priceless!
+Overall the isolation, culture and uniqueness of the islands create a feeling and experience that can’t be replicated.
+So as my Facebook follower asked, “why is it such a rip off?”
+I answer, Yes the islands come with a price tag…but as people who have been will agree – it is well worth a visit and the memories that last forever are priceless!
 I hope one day all of my Facebook followers can all get down there to experience it first hand themselves and have those priceless lifelong memories.